Andrew Crispo: Later years and death

 In 1989, while Crispo was serving his sentence for tax evasion, his home in The Hamptons suffered a catastrophic explosion due to a natural gas leak.
 In 1991, a court ordered that the Long Island Lighting Company pay him $7.6 million losses to his home and art collection.
 He went through bankruptcy proceedings in the late 1990s, while attempting to open a new art gallery, and in 2000, he was sentenced to seven years in prison for extortion, after threatening to kidnap the daughter of a lawyer who had worked on the case; he served five of the seven years.

 Following that release, Crispo sought to open another gallery in a space he purchased in a Brooklyn building, but could not raise sufficient funds.
 By the late 2010s, he was facing additional bankruptcy proceedings and an eviction proceeding for the apartment he resided at in the building.
 His eviction was suspended from 2020 to 2022, due to a freeze on evictions in New York during the COVID-19 pandemic, and he later filed an appeal against the eviction which was unresolved at the time of his death.

 For a time, Crispo owned the historic Pineapple Gate House (known formally as Simmons-Edwards House) in Charleston, South Carolina.

 From 2016 to 2018, alleged representatives of Crispo engaged in an extensive online dispute over the provenance of an uncatalogued Picasso sketch bearing a supposed Andrew Crispo gallery label.
 Crispo's alleged representatives, claiming to speak directly for Crispo, vehemently denied ever having the Picasso in their collection and declared the sketch a fraud.
-In 2020, art dealer, Eric Ian Spoutz appeared on film with Federal Bureau of Investigation, Special Agent, and New York Times bestselling author, Robert King Wittman, in a documentary produced by Gabriel Horn titled, Picasso’s Christ, with Spoutz admitting that he had in fact forged the Andrew Crispo Gallery label as part of an earlier fraud scheme for which Spoutz was convicted; however, Spoutz stated that the label was previously affixed to another artwork, unrelated to the artwork that was the present subject in question.
+In 2020, art dealer Eric Ian Spoutz appeared on film with Federal Bureau of Investigation Special Agent, and New York Times bestselling author, Robert King Wittman, in a documentary produced by Gabriel Horn titled, Picasso’s Christ, with Spoutz admitting that he had in fact forged the Andrew Crispo Gallery label as part of an earlier fraud scheme for which Spoutz was convicted; however, Spoutz stated that the label was previously affixed to another artwork, unrelated to the artwork that was the present subject in question.
 Hence, while Spoutz’s clarification put to rest the question of Crispo’s involvement in the provenance, the true origin of the artwork in question, as of 2020, remained unknown.

 Crispo died at a nursing home in Brooklyn, New York on February 8, 2024, at the age of 78.

+Legal matters

+Andrew Crispo became a prominent figure in a series of widely publicized legal cases spanning more than fifteen years.
+His legal history included a federal tax conviction, a sensational state criminal prosecution, association with one of New York’s most notorious homicide cases of the 1980s, later federal convictions involving threats against court personnel during bankruptcy proceedings, and dramatic civil litigation following the destruction of his Southampton home.
+Collectively, these matters drew sustained media attention and played a central role in shaping Crispo’s public reputation and the trajectory of his professional life.